Lightning Raiders: "Criminal World"

-In the next lineup, formed in November 1980, Hodge and Sanderson were joined by Gass Wild on lead vocals (who later drummed with Johnny Thunders and the Chrissie Hynde Band), Bruce Irvine on guitar (later with Sean Tyla's Tyla Gang), and George Butler (ex-Kilburn and the High Roads) on drums.
+In the next lineup, formed in November 1980, Hodge and Sanderson were joined by Gass Wild on lead vocals (who'd previously drummed with Johnny Thunders and the Chrissie Hynde Band), Bruce Irvine on guitar (previously with Sean Tyla's Tyla Gang), and George Butler (ex-Kilburn and the High Roads) on drums.

 In 1981, this lineup put out "Criminal World" with Revenge Records.
 They then recorded the Will Reid Dick produced 12" EP for Island Records (under the Revenge label), which included the songs "Sweet Revenge", "Rowdies", "Addiction", and "Soul Rescue".
 This was to be a preview of the forthcoming LP Sweet Revenge, but in December 1981 they were dropped by the label, making the soon deleted EP very rare.

 This lineup was popular on the club circuit, playing in various clubs such as Dingwalls, the Marquee Club the Music Machine, The Venue, and many more, often with support from heavy rock trio Killerhertz consisting of Hugo Mallett (guitar) Doug McArthur (bass) and former Chelsea drummer Marc Rathbone.
 Another support act for the Raiders were long haired glam boys Kitsch (under the same management as the Raiders).
 Kitsch bass player Paul Raven went on to join London cult band, Killing Joke.
 The Lightning Raiders along with Killerhertz and former Raider Andy Allan, performed at the 1981 Stonehenge Free Festival.
 Little John went on to record briefly with Chelsea and play live with Lena Zavaroni in her father's Kilburn pub.

 Hodge left the band in February 1982, though the remaining members continued for a time.
 Duncan Sanderson and George Butler played with Larry Wallis in a series of bands during the early 1980s, until the reformation of the Pink Fairies and, later, The Deviants at which point George Butler was replaced by Russell Hunter (original Pink Fairy/Deviant).
 Little John Hodge recorded and performed with Bert Jansch for the latter's album, Edge of a Dream, which included the Hodge song "La Luna" inspired by Aleister Crowley.
 Jansch repaid the favour by appearing on Hodge's solo CD La Luna as second guitarist on a number of tracks.

 Sweet Revenge

-The 2013, a truncated version of the Lighting Raiders 'lost' album, Sweet Revengewas released.
+The 2013, a truncated version of the Lighting Raiders 'lost' album, Sweet Revenge was released.
+On August 7, 2026, a limited remastered 12" vinyl edition of 150 copies was announced for a September 11th release, featuring seven tracks from Sweet Revenge and three previously unreleased songs ("Acid Punch", "Another Raid", and "Bin 'N' Gone").

 NYC reunion / Lost Rockers

-In 2009, Hodge visited New York to reunite with Gass Wild for two 'Lightning Raiders' reunion shows with guest American musicians, to promote a forthcoming documentary and book Lost Rockers,.
+In 2009, Hodge visited New York to reunite with Gass Wild for two 'Lightning Raiders' reunion shows with guest American musicians, to promote a forthcoming documentary and book Lost Rockers.
 In the film Lemmy of Motörhead praises the band.